AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 - Go to the PR tab of the repo you're working with.
 - Create a new PR.
 Choose `Dev` as your base and your new branch as the other branch.
 - Give it a name and add a description in the conversation area.

+What you'll end oup with is a way for other to code review the changes and see the full scope of what will be affected.
+When you merge the branch into `Dev`, the pull request will be closed automatically.
+If you named your PR properly, Waffle will have moved the ticket statuses for you.